mysociety/planningalerts-app/README.md

 **Run The Tests**
  * Run the test suite - `rake`

+### Deployment

+To use capistrano and the OpenAustralia Foundation's default configuration model, ignore this part of the instructions and carry on.
+To use mySociety's yaml-based configuration system instead you will need to:

+1. Get the git submodules with `git submodule update --init`
+1. Copy the settings in `config/general.yml-example` and `config/test.yml-example` to `config/general.yml` and `config/test.yml`

+This should cause the Configuration object in `app/models/configuration.rb` to be overriden by `lib/themes/hampshire/configuration.rb` which will replace the Configuration object's values with the ones held in the yml files.
+You can test whether this is working by running `rspec lib/themes/hampshire/spec/models/configuration_spec.rb`

+Please note - customisations which are specific to mySociety's Hampshire theme have settings which exist only in the yml files.
+Config settings which relate to the main application are duplicated in the Configuration object.

 ### Scraping and sending emails in development

 **Step 1 - Seed authorities table**